GSA/search.digitalgov.gov/_posts/2017-03-23-analytics-alerts.md

 **Maximum CTR for alert**

-Enter the maximum click through rate that will trigger an alert, expressed as a percentage.
+Enter the maximum click-through rate that will trigger an alert, expressed as a percentage.
 You will receive an alert for a query that has a CTR equal to or lower than that percentage during the given time window.

 **Time window for each check**